simone7monaco/theoryGalgorithms/README.md

   - Without physical loss function: `dpgn0`
 Moreover, experiments can have extra arguments as options (run `python main.py <exp> --help` to see all of them).

-## License
-All source code is made available under a BSD 3-clause license.
-You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.